Tomas Brolin: Leeds United

 Brolin turned down three Italian clubs before moving to Leeds United on 7 November 1995.
 On 17 November, he signed a two-and-a-half-year contract.
-Coach Howard Wilkinson saw Brolin as the perfect foil for the club's top scorer Tony Yeboah.
+Manager Howard Wilkinson saw Brolin as the perfect foil for the club's top scorer Tony Yeboah.

 A day after signing for the club, Brolin made his Premier League debut at St James' Park against Newcastle United as an 82nd-minute substitute for Mark Ford.
 They lost 2–1.
 Four days later, Brolin made his first start for the club as he contributed in the 2–1 win over Blackburn Rovers in the League Cup.
 Fans quickly dubbed Brolin as the "Baby-Faced Assassin".

 Brolin scored his first goal for the club against Sheffield Wednesday on 16 December, in a match which they lost 6–2.
 It was a quite lucky goal, as a Sheffield Wednesday defender trying a clearance hit him in shoulder after he fell on the ground and let him score a goal.
 He continued, briefly, as a regular starter playing in a 2–0 win over Bolton Wanderers on 27 December, in which he scored his second goal for the club.
-On 13 January, Brolin hit two goals as ten-man Leeds United, without Yeboah and Brian Deane, beat West Ham United 2–0 at Elland Road.
+On 13 January, Brolin hit two goals as ten-man Leeds, without Yeboah and Brian Deane, beat West Ham United 2–0 at Elland Road.

 In the aftermath of a 5–0 defeat to Liverpool on 20 January, Brolin and Wilkinson clashed over the player's defensive abilities, with Wilkinson accusing Brolin of not pulling his weight.
 He played in a 2–1 defeat to Nottingham Forest on 31 January, but was dropped for the league match against Aston Villa despite Wilkinson missing nine first-team players through suspensions, injuries and international duty.
 Brolin was then listed as "injured" and missed the following three matches.
 He returned to the team as Leeds beat Birmingham City 3–0 on 25 February in the second leg of the League Cup semi-final to set up a final against Aston Villa.